 While a few short months ago no one could have predicted the scale and gravity of the COVID-19 outbreak, it’s a smart idea to always have a roadmap for managing any crisis communications that may arise.
 What is the chain of command for approving content that goes out?
 Who is the point person for any media inquiries?
 If you didn’t have a plan established before, now is a good time to craft one.

 It’s also important that you not shy away from communicating with your audience at a time like this.
 While you may be hesitant to reach out, since you know they’re being hit with message after message, this is not the time to stay silent.
-Your audience wants to feel like you have things in control and are considering their safety and the wellbeing of your team.
+Your audience wants to feel like you have things under control and are considering their safety and the wellbeing of your team.

 It’s also important that you maintain an appropriate tone.
 Make your readers feel like you have everything in hand at your company, but don’t overreach and start playing medical doctor.
 Leave that to the experts at the CDC and WHO.
 If you’d like to be a resource for your customers in that way, simply offer up links to the briefings that are coming out of those official agencies daily.